flowingis/Idephix/docs/configuration.rst

 Idephix uses 3 main configuration elements:

 - environments
-- sshClient
+- ssh_client
 - extensions

-None of them are mandatory, you'll need environments (at least one) and sshClient only to execute remote tasks and extensions only if you want to register some extension.
+None of them are mandatory, you'll need environments (at least one) and ssh_client only to execute remote tasks and extensions only if you want to register some extension.

 This example of ``idxrc.php`` file will give you and idea of how define environments, ssh clients